Tfraley7/Healthcare-Provider-Fraud-Dection-Analysis/README.md

 </br>

-In the healthcare industry, fraud detection is a crucial aspect of maintaining cost efficiency and high-quality patient care.
-To address this, a machine learning model was developed to detect fraud in medical claims using a dataset from Kaggle (https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis).
-This analysis covers the data exploration phase, data cleaning, and model development, with the goal of creating a machine learning model that may predict fraud in healthcare.
+In the field of healthcare, detecting fraud is essential for preserving cost effectiveness and delivering top-notch patient care.
+To tackle this issue, a machine learning model has been designed to identify fraudulent medical claims using a dataset sourced from Kaggle (https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis).
+This examination encompasses the stages of data exploration, data cleansing, and model creation, with the objective of developing a machine learning model capable of predicting healthcare fraud.

 </br>